Keinashvili/Custom-MVC/README.md

 # Custom-MVC
 This is my version of PHP MVC pattern

+NOTE: This is just for educational purposes and hasn't been tested on production!

 I am new to php and tried to do mvc pattern on my own, using composer.
 I know it has lots of bugs but I am fixing it one by one